Sunday, February 8, 2026 | Meshir 1, 1742

 Synaxarium

-The Thirtieth Day of the Blessed Coptic Month of Hathor, may God make it always received, year after year, with reassurance and tranquility, while our sins are forgiven by the tender mercies of our God my fathers and brothers, Amen.
+The First Day of the Blessed Coptic Month of Meshir, may God make it always received, year after year, with reassurance and tranquility, while our sins are forgiven by the tender mercies of our God my fathers and brothers, Amen.

-May their prayers be with us and Glory be to our God forever.
+May His blessings be with us and glory be to our God forever.
 Amen.

 Gospel